-As you’ve likely noticed the fibers of your floor mats tend to hang on to dirt, which is why you'll want a carpet brush to fully flush them all out.
+Carpeted floor mats tend to hang on to dirt, which is why you'll want a carpet brush to fully flush them all out.
 What many have found effective is taking the hose of their vacuum and holding it nearby while they lightly brush their carpet.
 This allows the vacuum to suck up the dirt as you go, creating less chance of it getting ground back into the carpet.

 You'll want to dry brush and suction out as much dirt as you can before you get the floor mats damp.